kim-ja/Windsualise/README.md

 # Windsualise
-### Wind Turbine Data Visualisation Interface developed at University of Strathclyde, Technology &amp; Innovation Centre by Kim Janovski - under supervision of Alan Turnbull and Sofia Koukoura
+###### Wind Turbine Data Visualisation Interface developed at University of Strathclyde, Technology &amp; Innovation Centre

 **In order to run the app, windrose package needs to be installed - https://github.com/python-windrose/windrose - To install this package with conda run following:\
 conda install -c conda-forge windrose**